 People in the armed services accept that their job can place them in dangerous situations, and military accidents can happen – carrying a greater risk of injury than in civilian life.

 The nature of military service is very different to civilian employment.
 But a member of the armed forces is still eligible to claim workplace injury compensation if they are injured in military accidents during service.
 The Ministry of Defence still owes a duty of care to their military personnel.

 Ministry of Defence (MOD) duty of care

-Armed forces personnel cannot claim compensation for injuries sustained in military accidents in combat situations, however the Ministry of Defence owes the same duty of care to its service personnel as any other employer.
+Armed forces personnel cannot always claim compensation for injuries sustained in military accidents in combat situations, however the Ministry of Defence owes a duty of care to its service personnel in the same way as any civilian employer.
 This duty of care broadly means that they must supply their employees with safe systems of work, appropriate work equipment and sufficient training.

 Military injuries for personnel